fals/fals.github.io/_posts/2018-09-19-cqrs-clean-architecture.md

 ![](https://raw.githubusercontent.com/fals/cqrs-clean-eventual-consistency/master/docs/get_card_list_interaction.png)

 The simple example above contains a representation of a query to retrieve a list of cards.
 GetCardListQuery contains every filter required to query the database.
-In other hand the CarListQueryModel is a representation of what the consumer of the query want to see, which should contain fields and aggregated information in a format similar of Materialized View, well know for data analysis in Datawarehouse.
+Thus the CarListQueryModel is a representation of what the consumer of the query want to see and also the materialization of how we store this representations.

+The QueryModel should contain fields and aggregated information in a format similar of Materialized View, well know for data analysis in datawarehouse.

 ## Show me the code